Helping wildlife in winter

 Hibernating hedgehogs, frogs and mice

-Before lighting bonfires check carefully any wood or leaf piles for wild animals such as hedgehogs, frogs and mice, who like to hibernate in these cosy spots.
+Before lighting bonfires, check wood or leaf piles carefully for wild animals such as hedgehogs, frogs and mice, who like to hibernate in these cosy spots.
 If you find wild animals in hibernation, be sure to leave them be.